cparcerisas/baleen_whale_benchmark/README.md

 * OUTPUT_DIR: path to the folder where all the results will be stored
 * LOCATIONS: List of the locations to include
 * CATEGORIES : List of the categories to include
-* SAMPLES_PER_CLASS: number of samples per class (except noise)
+* SAMPLES_PER_CLASS: number of samples per class (except noise).
+It does not randomly select the samples but only the first n samples of each class.
+This is to avoid a non-real representation of a small dataset, usually users annotate a certain period.
+If set to "all" it will take all the available ones
 * NOISE_RATIO: proportion of noise of the total dataset compared to the total number of calls
-* threshold_results: threshold to use to compute the probable class

 ```json
 {